 Webster defines documentary as “a movie or television program that tells the facts about actual people and events.”
-The conventional thinking about documentaries is that they document reality, represent the objective truth and do not include fictional elements.
+The conventional thinking about documentaries is that they document reality.
+Also, conventional thinking suggests they represent the objective truth and do not include fictional elements.

 Certainly, these are some of the qualities we expect from journalistically driven current affairs docs made for TV where the editorial impetus is to strive for factual and balanced presentations.

-But as any serious film buff knows, the documentary form has been shifting its shape ever since the earliest days of cinema.
-The Scottish documentary trailblazer John Grierson who first coined the term documentary in 1926 defined it as “A creative treatment of actuality.”
+But the documentary form has been shifting its shape ever since the earliest days of cinema.
+The Scottish documentary trailblazer John Grierson first coined the term documentary in 1926.
+He defined it as “A creative treatment of actuality.”
 Commenting on Robert Flaherty’s early anthropological films (Nanook of the North 1922; Moana 1926), which were more docufiction than documentation, Grierson anticipated that documentary is as much about making art as it is about presenting facts.

 If you’re an emerging doc maker, you should be watching as many documentaries as you can.
 Study documentaries of all styles and genres to inspire your own work as non-fiction storyteller.
-And while you’re at it, read up on what film scholars and movie critics have to say about how these films are constructed.
+Also, read up on what film scholars and movie critics have to say about how these films are constructed.

 The Expository Mode

-The expository mode is the most familiar.
+The expository mode is the most familiar of the six types of documentaries.
 Expository docs are heavily researched and are sometimes referred to as essay films because they aim to educate and explain things — events, issues, ways of life, worlds and exotic settings we know little about.
 Typical production elements include interviews, illustrative visuals, some actuality, perhaps some graphics and photos and a ‘voice of God’ narration track.
 Scripted narration connects the story elements and often unpacks a thesis or an argument.

 Expository docs are heavily researched and are sometimes referred to as essay films because they aim to educate and explain things — events, issues, ways of life, worlds and exotic settings we know little about.

-The “Why We Fight” (1942-43) series of propaganda films commissioned by the government to explain U.S. involvement in World War II were made in classic expository style.
+The “Why We Fight” (1942-43) series of propaganda films were commissioned by the government.
+Their purpose were to explain U.S. involvement in World War II.
+They were made in classic expository style.
 Other examples include current affairs docs made for “60 Minutes,” History Channel programs, and nature films such as “The Blue Planet.”
 The sweeping historical documentaries of Ken Burns (“Mark Twain,” 2001; “The Dust Bowl,” 2012) fall into the expository category.